-There's a dizzying array of marriage customs in the real life, especially if you consider different places and historical periods.
+There's a dizzying array of marriage customs in real life, especially if you consider different places and historical periods.
 The things that we take for granted about holy matrimony – like the idea that it should be rooted in romantic love – have not always been the norm, even in our own society.
-And the things that can seem far away in our world, like the holy nature of wedding vows, can be all too close and personal in fantasy games.
+And the things that can seem far away in our world, like divinely backed wedding vows, can be all too close and personal in fantasy games.

 If you want to keep things simple, you can reproduce attitudes about marriage that your group is used to.
 It can be reassuring to see that dwarves are as iron-clad about being married as you might expect from their general reputation.
 But if you want to make characters feel unique or challenge players to navigate cultures unlike their own, you should think about playing with the various aspects of marriage.
 Tweaking the way that one part works can be enough to provide your game with an authentic feel and an experience that your group will tell stories about.
 And when players embrace the element of marriage, they will interact with it on their own terms and recall the weddings of their characters with a tinge of pride.

-If you would like a quick way to generate marriage customs for a given group, please check out the PDF reference chart.
+If you'd like a quick way to generate marriage customs, please check out the reference chart.
 As a D&D gamer, I know that the way to a DM's heart is through a well-appointed and informative chart!

 The first thing to consider is the number of partners who can be joined in a union.
 The common, monogamous arrangement of one man and one woman is just one possibility.
 Two partners of the same gender can be wed, as well.
 Polygamous unions will join one man and multiple women, while polyandrous unions have one woman with multiple husbands.
 A group marriage could be allowed, too.
 An interesting possibility, given the nature of some fantasy settings, is a union between a mortal and a divine representative, like a celestial, or a demigod or deity.
 After all, it's one thing to be married in the sight of a god, and another thing to be the spouse of a god in and of itself.